 Leanne Gotvaslee, DPT, offers lymphedema/edema management and treatment along with fitting of various compression types including mulit-layer bandaging specific to lymphedema, compression stockings/sleeves/devices for day time use and specialized night sleeves.
 Kinesiotaping techniques for both edema and other soft tissue conditions are also utilized as needed.

-Kayla Lambrecht, DPT and Erica Hjelmstad, DPT both have received certification in dry needling.
+Kayla Lambrecht, DPT, Erica Hjelmstad, DPT, and Kelsey Lindquist, DPT have all received certification in dry needling.
 Functional Dry Needling is a general term for a therapeutic procedure that involves multiple advances of a filament needle into a muscle in the area of the body which produces pain and typically contains a "trigger point."
 There is no injectable solution and typically the needle which is used is very thin.

 Erica Hjelmstad, DPT and Mekenzie “Suzy” Saylor, DPT have experience and special training to treat and examine children from birth to age 18 who have problems moving and performing other physical activities.
 Pediatric physical therapists help treat problems like injuries, pre-existing conditions and problems caused by illnesses or diseases.
 Our most common diagnoses treated are torticollis, plagiocephaly (“flat head”), gross motor delays, and abnormal walking patterns such as in-toeing and toe walking.
 Pediatric physical therapy differs from traditional physical therapy, as all treatments are completed through functional play activities, designed to target specific muscles, that are easily replicated at home.